HTTPHeader/ctf-writeups/BlitzCTF 2025/SimpleNote/WRITEUP.md

 ## Allocate over pointer list

 Now that the program uses fastbins, we can fake FD with the UAF vulnerability.
 Just like tcache, fastbins also has safe-linking in this version.
 The FD pointer is mangled and the chunk must be aligned to 16 bytes.
-Not only, fastbins has an annoying mitigation, the metadata size field must be correct (last 4 aren't evaluated).
+Not only, fastbins has an annoying mitigation, the metadata size field must be correct.
 If we allocate a chunk of size 0x30 and it takes it from the fastbin, the size field from the metadata (which is located 8 bytes before the user data) must have a value ranging from 0x40 to 0x4f.
 The last 4 bits aren't evaluated ([see this](https://elixir.bootlin.com/glibc/glibc-2.39/source/malloc/malloc.c#L1390)).
-The program actually helps us by placing the size of any chunk we allocate in the pointer list:
+The program actually helps us by placing the size of any chunk we allocate, in the pointer list:

 ```c
 sz = getNum();